 Since sheep grazing occurs during the time of flowering and seed setting, a heavily grazed range may be marked by a scarcity of alpine forbs, especially the upright and relatively succulent species.
-Grasses, because of their higher palatability at this altitude, will be thinned out.
-On such a range various alpine sedges and less palatable grasses are frequently the dominant vegetation.
+Grasses, because of their higher palatability, also may be thinned out.
+On such a range, various alpine sedges and less palatable grasses are frequently the dominant vegetation.
+However, the natural succession is toward sedges and kobresia.

-The date when alpine ranges are ready to graze varies with altitude, exposure, and seasonal climatic conditions.
-Generally speaking most of these ranges should not be grazed before July 15 except for minor local areas in the subalpine area.
+The date when alpine ranges are ready to graze varies with elevation, exposure, and seasonal climatic conditions.
+Generally speaking, most of these ranges should not be grazed before July 15 except for minor local areas in the subalpine area.
 In some places where snowbanks are prevalent, grazing may need to be deferred until as late as August 15.
-Grazing should not begin until the major areas are firm and free from excessive snow melt and water.
+Grazing should not begin until the major feed areas are firm and free from excessive snow melt and water.
 Flower heads on alpine bluegrass and tufted hairgrass should be well developed.